Akurathi/2019-Fall-AI/homeworks/README.md

 <img src="bm25.png" align="middle" width="450"/>

 ## Programming Homework 4 (Chapter 22)
 Given the number of web pages N = 3, and the damping parameter d = 0.7.
 For the network shown below, calculate the PageRank of the pages A, B, and C. Links between the pages are shown in the graph itself.
+Write a program to iteratively obtain the final page ranks.
+Submit your code and screenshots of output.
 <img src="pagerank.png" align="middle" width="450"/>

 ## Programming Homework 5 (Chapter 24)
 The task here is to detect edges in an input image.
 The file `one-channel.csv` is one channel of the cat image we discussed in class.
 With `one-channel.csv` as input, complete the `convolution2D()` subroutine in the code below to get output shown.
 You will need to multiply each input pixel (3x3 neighbor grid) of the input 2D array `image2D` with the input filter `kernel3x3` to obtain the output 2D array `convolved2D`.
+Submit the screenshot of your code and screenshots of your ouptputs.

 ```python
 from google.colab import files